chrisatyler/fitcoin/wolfpack-fitclub-fitcoin/README.md

 ## Deploy the blockchain business network archive
 ---
-In order to use the definition, it must be deployed to the
+In order to use the definition, it must be deployed to the Hyperledger Fabric engine.
+From the ./wolfpack-fitclub-fitcoin/dist directory, run the following commands.

 ```
 composer network install --archiveFile wolfpack-fitclub-fitcoin.bna --card PeerAdmin@hlfv1